Schrödinger equation: History

-However, by that time, Arnold Sommerfeld had refined the Bohr model with relativistic corrections.
+By that time Arnold Sommerfeld had refined the Bohr model with relativistic corrections.
 Schrödinger used the relativistic energy–momentum relation to find what is now known as the Klein–Gordon equation in a Coulomb potential (in natural units):

 He found the standing waves of this relativistic equation, but the relativistic corrections disagreed with Sommerfeld's formula.
 Discouraged, he put away his calculations and secluded himself with a mistress in a mountain cabin in December 1925.

 While at the cabin, Schrödinger decided that his earlier nonrelativistic calculations were novel enough to publish and decided to leave off the problem of relativistic corrections for the future.
 Despite the difficulties in solving the differential equation for hydrogen (he had sought help from his friend the mathematician Hermann Weyl) Schrödinger showed that his nonrelativistic version of the wave equation produced the correct spectral energies of hydrogen in a paper published in 1926.
 Schrödinger computed the hydrogen spectral series by treating a hydrogen atom's electron as a wave $\Psi(\mathbf{x}, t)$, moving in a potential well $V$, created by the proton.
 This computation accurately reproduced the energy levels of the Bohr model.

 The Schrödinger equation details the behavior of $\Psi$ but says nothing of its nature.
 Schrödinger tried to interpret the real part of $\Psi \frac{\partial \Psi^*}{\partial t}$ as a charge density, and then revised this proposal, saying in his next paper that the modulus squared of $\Psi$ is a charge density.
 This approach was, however, unsuccessful.
 In 1926, just a few days after this paper was published, Max Born successfully interpreted $\Psi$ as the probability amplitude, whose modulus squared is equal to probability density.
 Later, Schrödinger himself explained this interpretation as follows: